 Much of the film is focused around these various character interplays rather than the time travel element.
 Another time travel work might focus around the culture clashes, the adventures had by the traveller or the conundrums afforded by time paradox, whereas here such issues are pushed to the side altogether.
 The time travel element is regarded comically as the probably delusionary imaginings of one individual and the entire film hangs on the question of whether there really is a time machine or not.
 In this respect, Safety Not Guaranteed resembles less classic time travel works like The Time Machine (1960), The Terminator (1984) or Back to the Future (1985) than it does Happy Accidents (2000).
 The latter was another indie film where Marisa Tomei was engaged in a relationship with a man (Vincent D’Onofrio) who claimed to be a time traveller and her uncertainty as to whether he is deluded or genuine.
 Similarly here, we never know whether Mark Duplass is genuine or eccentric right until the last scene of the film.

 Director Colin Trevorrow next went on to make Jurassic World (2015).
 He followed this with the non-genre indie film The Book of Henry (2017), which was critically trashed.
 Trevorrow was announced as director of Star Wars Episode IX: Rise of the Skywalker (2019) but departed after creative differences, retaining story credit on the final film.
-Trevorrow returned to direct the upcoming Jurassic World: Dominion (2021) and also co-wrote Jurassic World: Fallen Kingdom (2018).
+Trevorrow returned to direct Jurassic World: Dominion (2022) and also co-wrote Jurassic World: Fallen Kingdom (2018).

 (Nominee for Best Actress (Aubrey Plaza) at this site’s Best of 2012 Awards).